Introduction

 Immediate Post-Grilling Cleaning

-- Use a wire brush: After each grilling session, while the grill is still warm (but not hot), use a stiff wire brush to scrub off any food particles and residues.
-This makes cleaning easier as the remaining grease and food are more pliable and less likely to harden.
+- Use a wire brush: After grilling, while the grate is still warm (not hot), grab a stiff wire brush to scrub away food bits and residue.
+The heat makes it easier to get rid of grease and leftovers.

-- Wipe down: After brushing, wipe the grate with a damp cloth to remove any loose particles or ash, ensuring a clean surface for the next use.
+- Wipe down: After brushing, use a damp cloth to clean the grate.
+This will help remove any loose ash or debris, getting it ready for your next grilling session.

 Deep Cleaning Process

-- Soaking method: For a deeper clean, especially after a heavy grilling session, remove the grill grate and soak it in a mixture of warm water and dish soap.
-This will help loosen stubborn grease and food particles.
+- Soaking method: For a deep clean, especially after a big grilling day, take off the grill grate and soak it in warm, soapy water.
+This will help break down tough grease and food bits.

-- Use a grill cleaner: Every few months or as needed, apply a commercial grill cleaner or degreaser to tackle tough residues.
-Follow the manufacturer’s instructions for the best results.
+- Use a grill cleaner: Every few months, or when needed, spray on a commercial grill cleaner or degreaser to tackle stubborn residues.
+Always follow the instructions on the label for the best results.

 Preventing Rust and Extending Lifespan